 U.S. Issues Export Controls, Anthropic Disables Fable and Mythos

-The U.S. government issued an export-control directive requiring suspension of foreign-national access to Anthropic's Fable 5 and Mythos 5, the company said in a June 12 statement (Anthropic).
-Anthropic said it received the directive at 5:21pm (ET) and that, because the order covers foreign nationals whether inside or outside the United States, it had to disable both models for all customers to comply (Anthropic).
-Commerce Secretary Howard Lutnick sent the letter to CEO Dario Amodei per reporting by the Wall Street Journal and NBC News.
-According to Axios and CNBC, the Commerce Department acted after a third-party company - not a government agency - claimed to have found a way to jailbreak Mythos 5.
-Anthropic stated the technique amounts to asking a model to read a codebase and fix software flaws, that comparable capability exists in other publicly available models including OpenAI's GPT-5.5, and that the government provided only verbal evidence (Anthropic).
-Public reaction ranged from alarm to comparisons with 1990s-era encryption export-control battles.
+The first U.S. export-control directive aimed at a deployed commercial AI model, rather than chips or research, shows Washington now treats frontier model access itself as a restrictable capability - and that Anthropic complied on the government's verbal description of evidence, before any written findings were produced.
+The U.S. government issued the directive requiring suspension of foreign-national access to Anthropic's Fable 5 and Mythos 5, the company said in a June 12 statement (Anthropic).
+Anthropic said it received the directive at 5:21pm (ET) and, because the order covers foreign nationals whether inside or outside the United States, had to disable both models for all customers to comply (Anthropic).
+Commerce Secretary Howard Lutnick sent the letter to CEO Dario Amodei, per the Wall Street Journal and NBC News.
+Axios and CNBC report the Commerce Department acted after a third-party company, not a government agency, claimed to have found a way to jailbreak Mythos 5; Anthropic says the technique amounts to asking a model to fix software flaws, that comparable capability exists in other public models including OpenAI's GPT-5.5, and that the government provided only verbal evidence (Anthropic).

 What happened